North Carolina program

 Questions tied to this exact path

-• Does Housing Connect GSO Public Service Heroes Homebuyer Assistance require a participating lender for this household and loan setup?
+• Is your team approved to originate Housing Connect GSO Public Service Heroes Homebuyer Assistance for this household and loan setup?

 Action checklist preview